tenzir/tenzir/web/blog/tenzir-v4.8/index.md

 ![Pipeline States](pipeline-states.excalidraw.svg)

-The grey buttons on the state transition arrows correspond to actions you can take.
+The gray buttons on the state transition arrows correspond to actions you can take.

 Here's what changed on node restart and/or crash: